Our Journey So Far

 Tennessee Tech 2016

 Frankenstein is just what he sounds like, a mixture of old pieces from previous cars put together to create a beast.
-The team was still able to innovate on this vehicle with the CNC knuckle designs, the drivetrain configurations and a shifter in the cab.
-With a failure in the rear suspension in Pittsburg, KS that led to a drivetrain failure, the team set off to redesign and build Frank again for the competition in Peoria.
+The team was still able to innovate on this vehicle with the CNC knuckle designs, the drivetrain configurations, and a shifter in the cab.
+With a failure in the rear suspension in Pittsburg, K, that led to a drivetrain failure, the team set off to redesign and build Frank again for the competition in Peoria.

-While our team has existed longer than 2015, our documentation did not and we have very little information about our cars past Frank.
+While our team has existed longer than 2015, our documentation did not, and we have very little information about our cars’ past, Frank.